willdurand/willdurand.github.io/_posts/2013-12-31-numbers-gifts-money.markdown

 book I receive.

 On a personal plan, I lost **15** kilograms in **2013**.
 I changed my way of life.
-I don't drink alcohol anymore, I never smoked.
+I don't drink alcohol anymore (I am not an alcoholic, I just stopped drinking beers and so on during parties or dinners).
+I try to eat less meat, in order to become a [flexitarian](http://en.wikipedia.org/wiki/Semi-vegetarianism).
 I feel way better.
-I do a lot of sport, mainly running, mountain biking, squash, and soccer.
+I also do a lot of sport, mainly running, mountain biking, squash, and soccer.
 I have three goals for **2014**:

 * running **10** kilometers in less than **40** minutes;
 * swimming faster, and better (~**2**kms);